Implicit self-consistent electrolyte model in plane-wave density-functional theory: Theoretical framework

 \section{Theoretical framework}

-Our solvation model couples an implicit description of the electrolyte to a quantum-mechanical explicit description of the solute.
+Our solvation model couples an implicit description of the electrolyte to an explicit quantum-mechanical description of the solute.
 The implicit solvation model incorporates the dielectric screening due to the permittivity of the solvent and the electrostatic shielding due to the mobile ions in the electrolyte.
 The solute is described explicitly using DFT.

-To obtain the energy of the combined solute/electrolyte system, we spatially divide the materials system into three regions: (i) the solute that we describe explicitly using DFT, (ii) the electrolyte that we describe using the linear Poisson-Boltzmann equation and (iii) the interface region, that electrostatically couples the DFT and Poisson-Boltzmann equation.
-Fig.~\ref{fig:regions} illustrates the regions for a Na(110) surface embedded in a 1M aqueous electrolyte.
-The interface between the electrolyte and the solute system is formed self-consistently through the electronic density and the interaction between the electrolyte and solute is described by the electrostatic potential as explained in the following sections.
+To obtain the energy of the combined solute/electrolyte system, we spatially divide the materials system into three regions: (i) the solute that we describe explicitly using DFT, (ii) the electrolyte that we describe using the linearized Poisson-Boltzmann equation and (iii) the interface region, that electrostatically couples the DFT and Poisson-Boltzmann equation.
+Fig.~\ref{fig:regions} illustrates the regions for a Pt(111) surface embedded in a 1~M aqueous electrolyte.
+The interface between the electrolyte and the solute system is formed self-consistently through the electronic density, and the interaction between the electrolyte and solute is described by the electrostatic potential as explained in the following sections.